bdeckard92/dupUT/01-Class-Content/19-PWA/01-Activities/02-Webpack/README.md

 # Webpack

-In this activity, you will create a `bundle.js` file with Webpack.
+In this activity, you will create a `bundle.js` file with webpack.

 ## Instructions

-* In the [Unsolved/](Unsolved/) folder, run `npm i -D webpack webpack-cli` in your command line to install Webpack.
+* In the [Unsolved/](Unsolved/) folder, run `npm i -D webpack webpack-cli` in your command line to install webpack.

 * Create a file called `webpack.config.js`.